 Alyssa Berns started dance at LTCC as a very young dancer.
 Alyssa always had a tremendous work ethic and perfection in her dance that quickly made her one of the best dancers in all her classes.
 Alyssa has a bubbly personality and a great eye for technique.
 When Alyssa became a teenager she was an assistant to Ms. Debbie for years.
 Alyssa danced through High school where she was on the Columbine POMS team as well as performing in many school musicals.
 Alyssa was on the LTCC Elite Competitive team as well.
 After High School , Alyssa attended Metro State University where she earned her degree in Graphic Design.
 At the same time Alyssa then became a full time teacher and is skilled in Ballet ,Pointe, Jazz, Lyrical, Contemporary, Hip Hop, Tap and technique.
 Alyssa is one of the Competitive Team choreographers and has received many choreography awards for her pieces.
 Alyssa now is part of our Alumni dance group and continues to help mold many young and older dancers into strong people as well as trained dancers.
 Alyssa is married and has 2 handsome boys that dance and a baby girl that are the love of her life.
 Alyssa also has Alyssa Berns Photography that specializes in family and newborn photography and video.
 We are happy to have her as part of our staff and a member of our close dance family.

 Maggie Ramseur has been dancing since she was two years old and joined the Little Theatre family when she was seven.
 She began assisting Miss Debbie when she was 13 and has loved interacting with younger dancers ever since.
-Maggie is thrilled to be choreographing for the Jr Elites and Senior Elites this year, as well as working with them every week in the studio.
-She has also enjoyed teaching POMS and Jr. Contemporary and has adored helping Miss Leah with tiny tots.
-Maggie is a full time student at the University of Colorado Boulder where she is studying neuroscience and pursuing her passion for dance by dance classes whenever she can.
-In her free time, Maggie has a passion for photography and video making.
-She was honored to create the 2016 Big Show Video and to be invited to photograph intimate moments such as Leah’s wedding ceremony in 2014.
+Maggie is thrilled to be choreographing for our Elite team this year, as well as working with them every week in the studio.
+She has also enjoyed teaching Ballet & Tap, Jazz and contemporary.
+Maggie received her BA in Neuroscience at University of Colorado Boulder.
 She is exceptionally grateful for her home at Little Theatre and is continually rejuvenated and inspired by the joy of her students.

 Delany Hill is a Colorado native.
 At the age of three, her mother put her into dance and she has had a passion for it ever since.
 She began teaching in high school and continues to thrive on the excitement teaching brings.
-She is experienced in ballet, contemporary, lyrical, jazz, pointe, hip hop, and tap and is currently teaching Junior Contemporary and Junior POMS.
+She is experienced in ballet, contemporary, lyrical, jazz, pointe, hip hop, and tap and is currently teaching Junior Contemporary, our Senior Elite team, and our tiny tots.
 Delany moved to the Denver area a few years ago to finish school and now works as a full-time paralegal.
 She is grateful to be able to continue teaching dance classes.
 She loves working with children and creating a positive and fun environment for kids to simply be kids.
 Dance, for her, is a way to express emotions in a healthy way while staying fit and challenging the mind.